gibsonelvin/code_samples/README.md

 	Self Explanatory:
 	    `autoload.php`, `header.php`, `footer.php`, `index.php`, `style.css`

+`data-request` - I wrote code in React and NodeJS to implement a Data request feature as part of a larger web application.
+The code covered 4 repositories represented here as folders:

+	api - Routed end points responsible for sending and receiving data as well as some data grooming.

+	fetch-api - Request framework used to facilitate requests to the API, with all api routes defined as reusable objects.

+	db - DB Models and migrations.

+	portal - Web Application UI with pages and components.

 `amazon_interview` - A few code samples from completed projects during the amazon interview process